Xonshiz/SpoofMAC/README.md

 ### *NOTE: Consider using [spoof](https://github.com/feross/spoof), a node.js port of this package.*

+### *NOTE : This library is not maintained anymore and may or may or not work on the systems.
+You can refer [this Issue #64](https://github.com/feross/SpoofMAC/issues/64).

 ### For OS X, Windows, and Linux (most flavors)

 I made this because changing your MAC address in Mac OS X is harder than it